zikunz/tp/docs/UserGuide.md

 ## 1. Quick start

 Setting up easyLog is made really easy.
-It does not even require an installation, and a few simple steps listed below will be good to go.
+It does not even require an installation and a few simple steps listed below will be good to go.

 1. Ensure your device has Java 11 installed.

 > To check if you have Java 11 installed, simply type `java --version` in the command terminal of your operating system.
 > <br>
-> For Windows users, you can type `cmd` in the Windows search box before pressing Enter to open the Command Prompt. <br>
+> For Windows users, you can type `cmd` in the Windows search box before pressing `Enter` to open the Command Prompt. <br>
-> For macOS users, you can press Command and Space to launch Spotlight and type `Terminal` before pressing Enter. <br>
+> For macOS users, you can press `Command` and `Space` to launch Spotlight and type `Terminal` before pressing `Enter`. <br>
-> For Ubuntu users, you can press Ctrl + Alt + T to open a terminal window.
+> For Ubuntu users, you can press `Ctrl + Alt + T` to open a terminal window.

 2. Download the latest easyLog.jar from [here](https://github.com/AY2021S2-CS2113T-T09-4/tp/releases/v2.1).
 3. Put the downloaded jar file in an empty folder in which easyLog is allowed to create files